malikmanujaya/Fitness_app/README.md

       4. Beautiful UI
       5. for all android/ios devices

-# to run this app
+# To run this app

-first run the "flutter pub get" command. then all related dependencies will download automatically.
+First run the "flutter pub get" command. then all related dependencies will download automatically.

-then run the "flutter run" command.
+Then run the "flutter run" command.